blockchainsllc/in3-react-truffle-box/README.md

 * __Where can I find more documentation?__

-    This box is a marriage of [Truffle](http://truffleframework.com/), Incubed Client (IN3) from [slock.it](https://slock.it/) and a React setup created with [create-react-app](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
+    This box is a marriage of [Truffle](http://truffleframework.com/), Incubed Client [IN3](https://github.com/slockit/in3) and a React setup created with [create-react-app](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
 Either one would be a great place to start!